RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks: METHOD

 The high-frequency feature fusion is expressed as $F_H = cH + cV + cD$, combined with the low-frequency feature $cA$ to form an enhanced feature representation $X_{\text{freq}} = \text{ResBlock}(cA + F_H)$.
 Finally, the FE-EMA module generates a cross-space attention map via matrix dot-product to capture pixel-wise relationships and enhance feature representation.
 The spatial fusion feature $X_{\text{space}}$ is generated through an attention mechanism and integrated with the frequency-domain feature $X_{\text{freq}}$, as shown in Eq.~\eqref{eq:5}:

 In Eq.~\eqref{eq:5}, $X_{\text{space}}$ represents the spatial domain feature generated through an attention mechanism and group normalization process.
 It primarily captures local regional information extracted from the input features.
 This feature is combined with the frequency-domain feature $X_{\text{freq}}$ to ensure that the model captures more comprehensive multi-scale information.
-Such an approach enables dynamic balancing between spatial and frequency domain features, effectively enhancing the model's performance.
+Such an approach enables dynamic balancing between spatial and frequency domain features.

 Based on the above multi-modal fusion representation, the loss function of the diffusion policy is defined in Eq.~\eqref{eq:6}:

 where $\theta$ denotes the model parameters, and $\epsilon_{\theta}(P_{\text{fused}}, V_{\text{fused}}, A_t^k, t)$ represents the noise predicted by the model based on the multi-modal fused features $V_{\text{fused}}$ and $P_{\text{fused}}$, noisy action sequence $A_t^k$, and timestep $t$.